ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned working through complexity-analysis quiz problems.
 - Learned recognizing exponential growth sequences.
 - Learned what a data structure actually is and why the choice matters.
+- Learned lists as the most basic data structure.